Miss Universe Philippines 2025: Selection of participants

-Contestants from sixty-nine localities were selected to compete for the title through the pageant's Accredited Partners.
+Contestants from 69 localities were selected to compete for the title through the pageant's accredited partners.
 The competitors were confirmed and introduced during a press presentation at the Makati Shangri-La, Manila, on February 15, 2025.

 Debuts and returns

-This edition marked the debut of Basey, Butuan, Dipolog, Guipos, Iligan, Kalibo, Los Baños, Negros Occidental, Samar, Sultan Kudarat, Tandag, and Tarlac.
+This edition marked the debut of Basey, Butuan, Dipolog, Guipos, Iligan, Kalibo, Los Baños, Laguna, Negros Occidental, Samar, Sultan Kudarat, Tandag, and Tarlac.
 Additionally, this edition featured the returns of Camarines Sur, Muntinlupa, and Oriental Mindoro, which all last competed in 2020; Angeles City and Romblon which both last competed in 2021; and Isabela, Lapu-Lapu City, Parañaque, and San Fernando, Cebu, which last competed in 2023.

 For the first time in the pageant's run, representatives of Filipino communities from Australia, Eastern Canada, England, Florida, Great Britain, Hawaii, Melbourne, New Jersey, New York, Northern California, Pennsylvania, San Francisco, Sydney, Southern California, Virginia, Washington, and Western Canada, are required to represent a locality in the Philippines.
 As a result, candidates from these communities will each represent two localities.